-This chapter describes the XLINK options available in the IAR Embedded Workbench® IDE.
+This chapter describes the XLINK linker options available in the IAR Embedded Workbench® IDE.
+If you have the ILINK linker, instead refer to ILINK linker options, page 353.

-For information about how to set options, see Setting options, page 91.
+For information about how to set options, see Setting options, page 71.

-Note that the XLINK command line options that are used for defining segments in a linker command file are described in the IAR Linker and Library Tools Reference Guide.
+Note that the XLINK command line options that are used for defining segments in a linker configuration file are described in the IAR Linker and Library Tools Reference Guide.